DA BOM: Best of Microbiology In The News August 2020 Part I

 Synopsis: Sarah reveals another superpower of microbes: magnetism.
 These microbes can actually swim towards the earth’s magnetic field lines.

-Key Point: Some microbes produce magnetosomes, made of iron, which allow some bacteria to swim with magnetic fields
+Key Point: Some microbes produce magnetosomes, made of iron, which allows some bacteria to swim with magnetic fields

-Fun Fact: Some protist will cover themselves in magnetotactic bacteria (like Bane and the Obsoliks) making one magnetic swimming organism feeding off each other.
+Fun Fact: Some protists will cover themselves in magnetotactic bacteria (like Bane and the Obsoliks) making one magnetic swimming organism feeding off each other.

 Biotech & Microbial Products

 1. Scientists stumbled across the first known manganese-fueled bacteria - Carolyn Beans

 Summary: Another story of luck and neglect for a major discovery in microbiology.
 Researchers left a jar of manganese carbonate in the sink to soak for 10 weeks.
 Bacteria grew using the manganese as a fuel source and changed it to manganese oxide

 The two species they identified as metal-eating are: Candidatus Manganitrophus noduliformans’ and Ramlibacter lithotrophicus